 Select the Processes dashboard and search for

 The results include process information for java, internal Docker proxies, and runsv.
-The CPU and memory usage for the runners that hold the proxy role is indicated by the
+The CPU and memory usage for the hosts that hold the proxy role is indicated by the

 javasystem process.
 Alternatively, you can search for

 system.process.name:java AND proxyto show only the right information.